 The most important case I have advocated in my career is the landmark case State v.
 Second Judicial Dist.
 Court (Hearn) which, via Assembly Bill 222, changed our laws to provide more veterans with greater ability to participate in the kind of specialty court programs that provide them with assistance after they return home from service.
 Learn more about this case here.

 I’ve been President of the Northern Nevada Women Lawyers Association and Chair of the Washoe CASA Foundation.
-I currently serve as Vice Chair of the Northern Nevada Discipline Panel, Vice Chair of Note-Ables Music Therapy Services, Treasurer of the Nevada Association for Criminal Justice, Board Member with the Innocence Center of Nevada, TIP mentor (mentoring new Nevada attorneys), and am a member of the Washoe County Sheriff’s Office Community Engagement Committee.
+I currently serve as Vice Chair of the Northern Nevada Discipline Panel, President of Note-Ables Music Therapy Services, Northern Nevada Vice Presiden of the Nevada Association for Criminal Justice, Board Member with the Innocence Center of Nevada, TIP mentor (mentoring new Nevada attorneys), and am a member of the Washoe County Sheriff’s Office Community Engagement Committee.

 In recent years, I’ve worked in different capacities to teach basic criminal law to our youth.
 From teaching intervention programs through the Washoe County School District, mock trial and Families and Public Policy at UNR, to basic criminal law classes at the Eddy House and Children’s Cabinet, my aim is to ensure that the youth of our community understand our criminal justice system and the legal system.
 Our community works best if everyone understands the laws that are built to protect us and that we all have to follow them.